The Patriot (2000 film): Box office

 The Patriot opened in 3,061 venues at #2 with $22,413,710 domestically in its opening weekend, falling slightly short of expectations (predictions had the film opening #1 with roughly $25 million ahead).
 The film opened behind Warner Bros.'s The Perfect Storm, which opened at #1 with $41,325,042.
-The film closed on October 16, 2000 with $113,330,342 domestically, which barely recouped its budget of $110 million.
-It was successful overseas grossing $101,964,000 with a grand total of $215,294,342.
+The film closed on October 16, 2000, with a domestic total of $113,330,342.
+It saw a similar level of success in foreign markets, earning $101,964,000 there for a grand total of $215,294,342, against a production budget of $110 million.

 Accolades

 The Patriot was nominated for three Academy Awards: Best Cinematography, Best Original Score, and Best Sound (Kevin O'Connell, Greg P. Russell and Lee Orloff).
 It also received several guild awards, including the American Society of Cinematographers award to Caleb Deschanel for Outstanding Achievement in Cinematography and the Hollywood Makeup Artist and Hair Stylist Guild Award for Best Period Makeup and Best Period Hair Styling.